Janine Connes: Research

-Connes' work is primarily in analysing the Fourier transform infrared spectroscopy technique, a field she began studying in 1954.
-Her thesis and subsequent publications gave in-depth analysis of the practical details necessary for its use, with her thesis credited for establishing many of the early design principles.
+The Connes work was primarily in analysing the Fourier transform infrared spectroscopy technique, a field the couple began studying in 1954 in Laboratoire Aimé-Cotton directed by Pierre Jacquinot.
+Her 1961 thesis and subsequent publications gave in-depth analysis of the practical details necessary for its use, with her thesis credited for establishing many of the early design principles.

+She collaborated and travelled often to the Jet Propulsion Laboratory of NASA.
 With her husband Pierre Connes she imaged Venus and Mars at the Observatoire du Pic du Midi de Bigorre using the method, presenting images far better than others taken at the time.
 Connes identified the registration advantage of using interferometry.
+This result is known as Connes's advantage.

+She was the founder of the Centre inter-régional de calcul électronique (CIRCÉ) in Orsay in 1969, attached to the French National Centre for Scientific Research (CNRS).
+She works there as director of the center until 1982.
+She left this position to work as the director of scientific informatics of the CNRS.

+Connes died on 28 November 2024, at the age of 98.

+Awards

+She was awarded the Prix Aimé Cotton by the Société Française de Physique in 1961.